TravelSizedLions/kleptool-package-manager/README.md

 ## SMT and A* Heuristic Dependency Resolution

-### The Core Problem

 To solve a problem like dependency resolution, the question becomes "Can I find a set of dependency versions that won't break the consumers of those dependencies and also do not conflict with one another?"

 Thankfully, this is exactly the kind of problem SMT and Semantic Versioning was designed to solve.

 Except…It's not.
 Not quite.

-### The Recursion Problem
+### The Problem of Recursion in Search-Spaces

-There's a complication to finding a set of dependencies whose versions do not conflict with one another and satisfy the needs of their consumers, and that complication is *recursion*. **Because dependencies can add and remove additional dependencies from version to version**, there's no telling what dependencies actually need to be installed for a given version until we try it.
+There's a complication to finding a set of dependencies whose versions do not conflict with one another and satisfy the needs of their consumers, and that complication is *recursion*. **Because dependencies can add and remove additional dependencies from version to version**, there's no telling what dependencies actually need to be installed for a given version ahead of time.

-This creates a chicken-and-egg problem:
+This creates a chicken-and-egg scenario:
 1. To know what dependencies we need, we need to know the versions
 2. To know the versions, we need to know what dependencies we need

+In addition, recursion opens up the possibility of cyclical dependencies.

 ### Combining SMT and A*